contactandyc/another-c-library/10_binary_search_trees.md

 copy->length = strlen(copy->printed_key);
 ```

-1. If the copy doesn't have a parent, then the position is 0.
+1. If the copy doesn't have a parent, then the position is 0 because it is the root node.
 2. If the copy has a parent and the copy is the left child, then the position is the same as the parent's position.
 3. Otherwise, the copy is the right child of the parent and the position is the parent's position plus its length + 1.
 ```c